iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Linear Regression.md

 ### **Correlation: Strength and Direction**

-- Standardized version of covariance, strength and direction of linear relationship.
+- Correlation is a standardized version of covariance, that measures the strength and direction of a linear relationship.
-- Measure how closely two variables are related to each other.
-- One variable can predict the other variable.
+- Measure how closely two variables are related to each other and one variable can predict the other variable.
-- Varies between -1 (Perfect Negative Correlation) to 1 (Perfect Positive Correlation)
+- Varies between -1 (Perfect Negative Correlation) to +1 (Perfect Positive Correlation)

-Amount of R | **Strength** of **Correlation**
+**Amount of R** | **Strength of Correlation**
 :--- | :---
 0.0  | **No** Correlation
 0.1 - 0.3 | **Little** Correlation